shakes76/PatternAnalysis-2024/recognition/s4635974_VQVAE/README.md

 *Figure 8.
 Image reconstructions on the validation set after 60 Epochs*

 Figure 8 shows a sample of 4 images taken from the validation set and passed through our model at the 60th epoch.
-We can see that the decoded images resmeble the real images very well.
+We can see that the decoded images resemble the real images very well.

 ### Testing